Join our focus group to help develop a new research project!

 About the research

-The use of anonymous health records for mental health research has the potential to lead to great breakthroughs to improve the lives of patients.
+The anonymous use of health records for mental health research has the potential to lead to great breakthroughs to improve the lives of patients.

 A key step in making this data available for research is the ‘de-identification’ of information in health records, to make the data anonymous and protect the privacy of patients.